pngtree

 Theoretical carbon footprint of the project

 Out of pure curiosity and without any obligation for the future project, the CO₂ footprint of the way of life in such a neighborhood was simulated on the French ADEME website.
 The website does not allow simulating reduced water use and production of toilette compost.
 The most important parameter for the choice of an electric car would be the number of charge/discharge cycles.
-With 10'000 cycles and 200 km per cycle, the car could drive 2 million km and have a lifespan of a century.
-The website cannot simulate that either.
+With 10'000 cycles and 200 km per cycle, the car could drive 2 million km and have a theoretical lifespan of a century, if everything fits perfectly together.
+The ADEME website cannot simulate that either.
 Otherwise, we made the following assumptions for the carbon footprint simulation :

 - Mobility: 1 Small electric car per household.
 Each inhabitant travels an average of 5000 km per year with a car.
 If one inhabitant drives 1000 km only, another may drive 9000 km per year.
 During the day, the cars are recharged via the neighborhood's solar panels to avoid losses due to the storage of electricity in a far away water pump power station for charging during the night.
 Train journeys: 2000 km per year per person.
 One electric bike per person, driving 800 km per year.